 7. More relaxed and refreshed: You’ll be able to put down the device, take deep breaths, and give yourself some time to think about what’s going on in your life without being distracted by notifications or updates from friends.

-8. Less Anxiety: put down your phone to get a break from the constant anxiety put on us by our phones.
+8. Less Anxiety: get a break from the constant anxiety from social media and news sites.

-9. More time for self care: put down your phone and put your hand on your heart.
-Take a deep breath, think about what you need to do for self care this week (for example: exercise, call mom).
+9. More time for self-care: put your hand on your heart.
+Take a deep breath, think about what you need to do for self-care this week (for example: exercise, call mom).

 10. More time with friends or family members: put down your device when you’re spending time with loved ones.